 In Mathew 19:23-24, Jesus says to His disciples, “Assuredly, I say to you that it is hard for a rich man to enter the kingdom of heaven.
 And again I say to you, it is easier for a camel to go through the eye of a needle than for a rich man to enter the kingdom of God.”
 [Note: Mark 10:23-25 and Luke 18:24-25 make essentially the same statements.]

 With regard to Matthew 19:23-24, Matthew Henry’s Commentary on the Bible states,

 The way to heaven is to all a narrow way, and the gate that leads into it, a strait gate; but it is particularly so to rich people.
 More duties are expected from them than from others, which they can hardly do; and more sins do easily beset them, which they can hardly avoid. . . .
 Rich people have a great account to make up for their estates, their interest, their time, and their opportunities of doing and getting good, above others.
 It must be a great measure of divine grace that will enable a man to break through these difficulties. . . .
 [T]he conversion and salvation of a rich man is so extremely difficult, that it is easier for a camel to go through the eye of a needle . . . .
 This is a proverbial expression, denoting a difficulty altogether unconquerable by the art and power of man; nothing less than the almighty grace of God will enable a rich man to get over this difficulty.

-The scripture passage that immediately follows each of these referenced passages supports the belief that it is not impossible for a wealthy person to enter the kingdom of God.
+It is important to note, however, that the verses that immediately follow each of these referenced scriptures support the belief that it is not impossible for a wealthy person to enter the kingdom of God.

-For example, Matthew 19:25-26 says, “When His disciples heard it [i.e., what Jesus said in verses 23-24], they were exceedingly amazed, saying, ‘Who then can be saved?’
+For example, Matthew 19:25-26 says, “When His disciples heard it [i.e., what Jesus Christ said in verses 23-24], they were exceedingly amazed, saying, ‘Who then can be saved?’
 But Jesus looked at them and said to them, ‘With men this is impossible, but with God all things are possible.’”
 [Note: The wording in Mark 10:26-27 and Luke 18:26-27 is essentially the same.]